-Energy-efficient agricultural practices: Practices that deliver more services for the same energy input or the same services for less energy input.
+Energy-efficient agricultural practices: Practices that deliver more services for the same energy input or the same services for less energy input (modified from the International Energy Agency definition of energy efficiency).

 Enrolled lands: Lands managed by the Standard user and enrolled under the Leading Harvest Standard and subject to third-party audit to the Leading Harvest Standard.